 Before drawing the next character for my children's book, I wanted to try and draw an accurate Triceratops.
-After doing quite a bit of research on the Internet, I found that over the years our understanding of Triceratops has changes quite a bit.
+After doing quite a bit of research on the Internet, I found that over the years our understanding of Triceratops has changed quite a bit.
 From the way it walked to the shape of its horns, there have been many new discoveries.

 Sketch of triceratops